drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 In a nutshell:

-1. For a given secret s, a polynomial φ of degree t-1, where t is the threshold, is chosen so that the constant term of this polynomial, the value φ(0) in other words, is the secret.
+1. For a given secret 's', a polynomial 'φ' of degree 't'-1, where t is the threshold, is chosen so that the constant term of this polynomial, the value φ(0) in other words, is the secret.
 2. Then each participant gets a share, which is a point on this polynomial.
 3. In order to reconstruct the polynomial, and reveal the secret we need t participants to be involved.
 Otherwise, the secret cannot be revealed.